lregnier/faunadb-demo-app/README.md

 }
 ```

-> INFO: note that although as the 'tags' field has not been provided in the request, it has not been modified.
+> INFO: note that although	 the 'tags' field has not been provided in the request, it has not been modified.

 ### Delete a Post
 Deletes an existent Post for the given Id.
 If the Post cannot be found, a `404 - Not Found` response is returned.